Bluetongue

 Bluetongue Virus Webinar

-A recording of our recent webinar Bluetongue Virus – Knocking On Our Door? held on 04 March 2024, in which guest speaker Margit Groenevelt DVM Dip.
+A recording of our webinar Bluetongue Virus – Knocking On Our Door? held on 04 March 2024, in which guest speaker Margit Groenevelt DVM Dip.
 ECSRHM provides an insight of the Dutch experience with BTV is now available.

 Surveillance